AdobeDocs/workfront-fusion.en/help/workfront-fusion/manage-scenarios/view-and-resolve-incomplete-executions.md

 >
 ><!--For more information, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in [The scenario settings panel in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-settings-panel.md).-->

-## Resolve incomplete executions
+## Resolve incomplete executions from the Incomplete Executions tab

 When a new incomplete execution is stored, you can resolve it as follows:

 1. Open a Scenario.
 1. Click the **[!UICONTROL Incomplete Executions]** tab.
-1. Locate the incomplete execution you would like to resolve, and click **[!UICONTROL Detail]**.
+1. Locate the incomplete execution you would like to resolve, and click **[!UICONTROL Details]**.

+## Resolve incomplete executions from the History tab

 If you want to see the log of all module's operations before you attempt to resolve the incomplete execution, you can resolve the incomplete execution from the [!UICONTROL History] folder:

+1. Open a Scenario.
 1. Click the **[!UICONTROL History]** tab.
-1. Locate the scenario's failed execution log and click **[!UICONTROL Details]**.
+1. Locate the scenario's failed execution, and click **[!UICONTROL Details]**.
 1. Open the module's log where all the module's operations are shown.
 1. Locate the failed operation and click **[!UICONTROL Resolve]**: